-To achieve our anticipated revenue growth, we must increase test volume by further penetrating our existing hospital and medical institution customers.
+To achieve our desired revenue growth, we must increase test volume by further penetrating our existing hospital and medical institution customers.
 In addition, we must grow our customer base beyond hospitals and medical institutions and into additional customer groups, such as individual physicians, other practitioners and research institutions.
-To this end, we have made efforts to diversify our customer base beyond hospitals by establishing a vendor code in the second quarter of 2016 with a national clinical laboratory that orders our tests to fulfill some of the genetic testing orders it receives from certain U.S. government agencies, and contracting in the third quarter of 2016 with a regional hospital network within the U.S. Army to provide genetic tests for members and their families.
+To this end, we have made efforts to diversify our customer market, including developing relationships with a national clinical laboratory and a regional medical network in an effort to fulfill some of the genetic testing needs of the U.S. military and certain other U.S. government agencies.
 We have also pursued relationships with payors, including Medicare, some state Medicaid programs and third-party payors, in order to obtain coverage and reimbursement for our tests to make them accessible to more individual physicians.
-Establishing these relationships means that we have agreed with the applicable payor, laboratory or other customer to provide certain of our tests at negotiated rates, but, subject to limited exceptions for minimal amounts, none of these relationships obligate any party to order our tests at any agreed volume or frequency, or at all.
-Further, our relationship with the hospital network within the U.S. Army is subject to unique risks associated with government contracts, including cancellation if adequate appropriations for subsequent performance periods are not made and modification or termination at their convenience and without prior notice.
-As a result, these relationships, or any similar relationships we may establish in the future, may not amount to meaningful increases in our customer base, the number of billable tests we deliver or our total revenue, or improve our ability to sustain or grow our recently achieved profitability.
+Establishing these relationships means that we have agreed with the applicable payor, laboratory or other customer to provide certain of our tests at negotiated rates, but, subject to limited exceptions for minimal amounts, none of these relationships obligate any party to order our tests at any agreed volume or frequency or at all.
+Further, our relationships with the U.S. military or any other U.S. government agencies are subject to unique risks associated with government contracts, including cancellation if adequate appropriations for subsequent performance periods are not made and modification or termination at their convenience and without prior notice.
+As a result, these relationships, or any other similar relationships we may establish in the future, may not amount to meaningful increases in our customer base, the number of billable tests we deliver or our revenue, and may not improve our ability to achieve or sustain profitability.

 We may not succeed in facilitating the clinical acceptance and adoption of our tests needed to achieve the increased volumes and customer growth we expect.
-Because detailed genetic data from tests such as ours have only recently become available at relatively affordable prices, the pace and degree of market acceptance and adoption of these tests is uncertain.

-We may fail to expand our customer base and grow our volume of tests delivered for a variety of reasons, including, among others:
+We may fail to expand our customer base and grow our test volume for a variety of reasons, including, among others:

-- the genetic testing market generally, and particularly the market for next generation sequencing, or NGS, genetic tests, is relatively new and may not grow as predicted or may decline; - our efforts to improve our existing tests and develop and launch new tests may be unsuccessful;

-- we may not be able to convince additional hospitals and medical institutions or additional customer groups, such as individual physicians, other practitioners and research institutions, of the utility of our tests and their potential advantages over existing and new alternatives; - our efforts to increase our sales force and expand our marketing efforts may fail; - we may be unsuccessful in demonstrating the benefits of our broad and customizable test menu; - genetic testing is expensive and many existing and potential new customers may be sensitive to pricing, particularly if we are not able to maintain low prices relative to our competitors; - potential new customers, particularly individual physicians and other practitioners, may not adopt our tests if coverage and adequate reimbursement are not available: - negative publicity or regulatory investigations into the actions of companies within our industry could raise doubts about the legitimacy of diagnostics technologies generally, and could result in scrutiny of diagnostic activities by the U.S. Food and Drug Administration, or FDA, or other applicable government agencies; and - our competitors could introduce new tests that cover more genes or that provide more accurate or reliable results at the same or a lower price than ours.
+- the genetic testing market generally, and particularly the market for next generation sequencing, or NGS, genetic tests, is relatively new and may not grow as predicted or may decline; - our efforts to improve our existing tests and develop and launch new tests may be unsuccessful; - we may not be able to convince additional hospitals and medical institutions or additional customer groups, such as individual physicians, other practitioners and research institutions, of the utility of our tests and their potential advantages over existing and new alternatives; - our investments in our sales and marketing functions, including our efforts to increase our sales force and re-focus and expand our marketing strategies may fail; - we may be unsuccessful in convincing customers of the benefits of our broad and customizable test menu; - genetic testing is expensive and many existing and potential new customers may be sensitive to pricing, particularly if we are not able to maintain low prices relative to our competitors; - potential new customers, particularly individual physicians and other practitioners, may not adopt our tests if coverage and adequate reimbursement are not available; - negative publicity or regulatory investigations into the actions of companies within our industry could raise doubts about the legitimacy of diagnostic technologies generally, and could result in scrutiny of diagnostic activities by the U.S. Food and Drug Administration, or FDA, or other applicable government agencies; and - our competitors could introduce new tests that cover more genes or that provide more accurate or reliable results.